Hydrogen Energy 2024: The Secret to Better Transportation and Heavy Industry Decarbonization?

 Hydrogen in the Production of Chemicals and Cement

-Another industry where hydrogen energy has a lot of promise is transportation, particularly for uses where batteries may not be the best option.
-While light-duty passenger cars have significantly reduced their carbon footprint thanks to battery electric vehicles (BEVs), heavy-duty vehicles, aviation, and marine freight pose special problems for which hydrogen energy might be a game-changer.
+Hydrogen energy also has a lot of promise in the transportation sector, especially for applications where batteries may not be the ideal choice.
+Though light-duty passenger cars have dramatically lowered their carbon footprint via battery electric vehicles (BEVs), heavy-duty vehicles, aviation and marine freight present specific challenges for which hydrogen energy could be a boon.

 hydrogen energy